MicrosoftDocs/dynamics-365-customer-engagement/ce/shared/urs/resource-crews.md

 Daily, weekly, and monthly schedule boards do not have specific support for crew scenarios.

-**Attempting to book a Crew multiple times on the same work order**
+**Attempting to book a crew multiple times on the same work order**

-Since crews involve multiple resources to work together to complete a job, multi-resource scheduling is leveraged using the requirement groups.
-Due to this, a crew cannot be booked multiple times against the same work order.
+Since crews involve multiple resources working together to complete a job, multi-resource scheduling is leveraged using the requirement groups.
+A crew cannot be booked multiple times against the same work order.